What’s the difference between Sudan and South Sudan?

 Sisters Nyach and Nya wash clothes while they wait to fill their jerry cans with clean, safe water pumped from nearby tanks.
 Mackenzie Knowles Coursin / Oxfam

-Since February 2017 when famine was declared in parts of the country, Oxfam has provided food to more than 360,000 people.
-Our aim is to meet the urgent needs of the most vulnerable people and to help them build a stronger future.
+Oxfam is working in South Sudan to meet the urgent needs of the most vulnerable people and to help them build a stronger future.
 We have seven humanitarian bases across the country as well as a deployable team that can respond to other locations as needed.
-In addition, we are providing emergency support for many South Sudanese refugees who have fled to neighboring countries for safety.

 The provision of clean water and sanitation services—including hygiene promotion—is one of the main activities on which we focus.
 We drill and repair wells, test and treat water, and train local groups to maintain their own water supplies.
 We dig latrines in camps and settlements, build hand-washing stations, and distribute hygiene kits.
 And through home visits and public discussions, we promote knowledge of waterborne diseases and effective ways of preventing them.